 Temporary Health and Safety Enhancements Have Ended

-As of September 20, 2021, the temporary COVID-19 restrictions that have been in place have ended.
-There is a lighter, modified version in place that, we believe, should not be very noticeable to tourists.
+The temporary COVID-19 restrictions that have been in place have ended.
+A nightly curfew remains, but we believe it should not be very noticeable to tourists.

 Remaining Temporary Health and Safety Protocols